 When we stop using our addictive media, we experience withdrawal and detoxification symptoms.
+Any time we give in to our compulsion to use our addictive media, we reignite the "craving" and find it increasingly more difficult to stop again.

-Thank you!
+Thank you for reading!
 If you identify with some of these signs of media addiction, you may be a media addict.
-If so, you are in the right place, you're one of us, no longer alone and you matter.
+If so, you are in the right place, you're one of us and you matter.